mub2332/FIT-Honors-Monash/docs/SoftwareRequirementsSpecification.md

 2) The user clicks on the supervisor's profile that he/she wants to know |
  | 3) The system loads the data of the supervisor from the database
  | 4) The system brings the user to a new page that contain the details of the supervisor

+<a name="check-supervisor-profile-alternatives"></a>
+### Alternative Course of Events
+- The student can get to the supervisor page from the project information page by clicking on the supervisor name.

+<a name="check-supervisor-profile-exception"></a>
+### Exception Case
+- If the supervisor cannot be found, the system will notify the student of that case and by displaying a message.

 <a name="search-gallery"></a>
 ## Check on supervisor's profile